yidong72/reasoning-gym/README.md

 - `WordSequenceReversalDataset`: Reverse word order in text spans
 - `WordLadderDataset`: Generate word ladder puzzles where one word is transformed into another by changing one letter at a time
 - `GroupAnagramsDataset`: Group anagrams together in a list of words
+- `IsomorphicStrings`: Check if two strings are isomorphic (have the same character mapping)

 ### <small>Code Tasks</small>